pygame/pygame/docs/reST/ref/mixer.rst

       | :sl:`check if the channel is active`
       | :sg:`get_busy() -> bool`

-      Returns true if the channel is activily mixing sound.
+      Returns true if the channel is actively mixing sound.
 If the channel is idle this returns False.

       .. ## Channel.get_busy ##